isu3ru/JFontAwesome/README.md

 Unicode Mapping of all FontAwesome (4.3.0) Icons as static Java class.
 Use this class in your Java FX projects.
 Find more information about FontAwesome at http://fortawesome.github.io/Font-Awesome/

 # Usage
-1. Download current release of FontAwesome and extract fontawesome-webfont.ttf to your resource folder.
+1.Download current release of FontAwesome and extract fontawesome-webfont.ttf to your resource folder.
-2. Load the font in your main class like this:
+2.Load the font in your main class like this:
 ```java
 static {
 Font.loadFont(YourApp.class.getResource("Resources/fonts/fontawesome-webfont.ttf").toExternalForm(), 12);
 }
 ```

-3. Add stylesheet
+3.Add stylesheet
 ```css
 root {
     -icons-color: rgb(61,114,114);